MikePohatu/TsGui/documentation/options/ComplianceOptions.md

 ---

 ## Compliance Configuration
 A compliance GuiOption is configured in the normal way to set it's value using the ```<SetValue>``` element.
-Variable name, label, and formatting are also set in the normal way.
+Variable name, label, and style are also set in the normal way.

 To create the compliance evaluation of the current value, you need to add one or ```<Compliance>``` elements to your GuiOption, which will look something like below: